Allen Allensworth: Marriage and family

-In 1877, he married American musician and activist Josephine Leavell (1855–1938), who also born in Kentucky.
+In 1877, he married American musician and activist Josephine Leavell (1855–1938), who also was born in Kentucky.
 They met while studying at Roger Williams University in Nashville, Tennessee.
 Leavell was an accomplished pianist, organist and music teacher.

 The year of his marriage, Allensworth invited his mother to live with him and Josephine.
 They had several months together before she died in 1878, at the age of 96.
 Allensworth and Josephine had two daughters, Eva B., born about 1880, and Nella K., born about 1882.
 In 1900, they lived in San Francisco, California.

 Post-Reconstruction era

 1887 illustration of Allensworth, featured in Men of Mark.

 Allensworth was called to the State Street Church in Bowling Green, Kentucky.
 He also gave public lectures.
 That fall, he went to Boston to give a series of lectures, after studying public speaking in Philadelphia.

 On his return, he met people from the American Baptist Publication Society in Philadelphia, who appointed him as Sunday School Missionary for the state of Kentucky.
 He had always worked to build up the Sunday Schools at his churches, and this gave him the chance to continue to work on education around the state.
 The Colored Baptist State Sunday School Convention of Kentucky appointed him to the position of State Sunday School Superintendent.

 With his leadership positions and public speaking, Allensworth became increasingly interested in politics.
 In 1880 and 1884, he was selected as Kentucky's only black delegate to the Republican National Conventions.